 We aimed to quantitatively examine the determinants underpinning individuals’ decision-making processes within the context of avoiding the appearance of wastefulness.
 In the original Studies 1 and 2, Arkes (1996) asked participants to write down their reasons for their choices.
 In Study 1, Arkes, along with two independent raters, analyzed and categorized the written rationales.
 They excluded two responses that opted for Mr. Munn (3-movie bundle possible; bought single tickets) being more likely to buy the extra ticket, as one subject “obviously misunderstood the scenario,” and the other response was incomprehensible.
 They then identified four categories.
 In Study 2, Arkes did not analyze the answers because they were “theoretically uninformative,” without providing any examples.
 Nonetheless, the answers provided valuable insights into how people interpreted the scenarios and made decisions.
 Apart from the hypothesized reason of avoiding the appearance of wastefulness, it also helped explain if people made other choices.

-Given that the coding procedure was unclear and the process noisy, we decided to instead build on the target’s design and categorization, and switch from an open qualitative design to a fixed quantitative design.
-We implemented this extension in all scenarios from all studies.
+Given that the coding procedure was not provided and the process involved a qualitative process with subjective ratings that may result in very different insights that would be challenging to compare to the original, we decided to instead build on the target’s design and categorization, and switch from an open qualitative design to a fixed quantitative design.
+This also allowed us to implement this extension in all scenarios.

 For the list of rated reasons, we included the first three reasons mentioned in the original Study 1.
 We derived the fourth reason from Study 3, which examined the sunk cost effect.
 This reason was added to explore the influence of past behavior and decisions on current choices, as individuals might prefer to be consistent with their previous actions, especially when faced with sunk costs.
 This reason was applicable to all three studies as each contains some form of an initial decision with a change in the situation.

-Based on the brief description in that target article, we hypothesized that individuals’ economic decisions would be associated with considerations not solely driven by utility maximization, including minimizing waste, minimizing negative emotions, maximizing value per money spent, and maintaining consistency with previous behavior and decisions.
-We planned an exploratory analysis comparing the different reasons, yet had no specific predictions as to which reasons would be the strongest in each of the scenarios.
+According to the rational agent model in neo-classical economics the top reason would be to maximize utility.
+Given that the core argument of the target article is that people have considerations of waste that sometimes conflict with maximization of utility, this means that waste, emotions, or past behavior may be rated as higher priority than utility maximization.
+We therefore had competing hypotheses: The neo-classical hypothesis is that utility maximization would be the strongest reason, the target article’s hypothesis given the emphasis on waste would be that ratings of waste reason would be higher than that of utility maximization, and two additional possibilities are hypotheses countering the neo-classical agent model that past behavior or emotions would be higher than utility maximization.
+We planned an exploratory analysis comparing the different reasons, and expected that (if waste indeed has an impact on decisions) people would rate waste as higher than utility.
+We outlined the competing hypotheses in Table 1.

 Willingness (to complement the forced choice)